bortzmeyer/monitor-dns-over-tls/README.md

 ## Requirments

-Must be able to specify: expiration date for the cert (like the [check_http plugin](https://www.monitoring-plugins.org/doc/man/check_http.html)), the qname, qtype, the pinned key… Bonus: being able to test the TLS configuration (no weak cipher, etc)
+Must be able to specify: DNS query name, DNS Query Type, expiration date for the cert (like the [check_http plugin](https://www.monitoring-plugins.org/doc/man/check_http.html)), the pinned key… Bonus: being able to test the TLS configuration (no weak cipher, etc)